1) Staying Connected On Social Media

 This is never a good thing as people generally find themselves glued to their ex’s profile to see their exploits.
-Seeing your ex having fun with others only makes things worse for you and doesn’t give you the time you so badly need to spend away from them.
-If you’re connected to them on Facebook, you’ll keep getting updates on who they’re spending time with or where they are and you’ll only feel worse about it all.
-You may even feel it necessary to make comments on their status updates or pictures.
-STOP!
-First things first… unfriend them!
-Now you’ll have the time to put them out of your mind and concentrate on your life, without constant reminders.
+Seeing your ex having fun with others only makes things worse for you and consequently, doesn’t give you the time you so badly need to spend away from them.
+If you’re connected to them on the Gram or Facebook, you’ll keep getting updates on who they’re spending time with or where they are and you’ll only feel worse about it all.

 This is another big one.
 For most people the need or want to communicate with the ex is overwhelming when they first split up, as they’re so used to speaking to them on a daily basis.
 A good thing to do would be to either remove their number from your phone or make a vow that you won’t be calling them at 2am in the morning drunk.
-Drunk dialling is not good and will only make the situation more awkward.
-Text message bombardment is also a No No. Keep those thumbs busy doing something else… video games perhaps!
+Drunk-dialling is not only a bad idea, but it’ll make the situation far more awkward, adding more hurdles in your way.
+Text message bombardment is also a No-No. Keep those thumbs busy doing something else… video games perhaps!?
+Seriously, give them space!

 3) Staying In Feeling Sorry For Yourself

 Playing the victim.
 Nobody likes that, not even you.
-Get up, showered and changed and get out!
+Get up, get showered and changed and get out!
 Start doing things with your time.
 Fun things.
 Things you couldn’t or didn’t do when you were in the relationship.
-Take up a new sport or hobby, join a club.
-Meet new people, make new friends.
-Socialise.
-Catch up with old friends.
-Enjoy your free time and be selfish.
+Take up a new sport or hobby, join a club, meet new people and as a bonus make some new friends.
+Get out and socialise, catch up with old friends and most of all ENJOY your free time.
+Try being totally selfish and treat yourself.
 Do something you want to do or visit a new place.
 Travel.
-Make the most of your time.
+Make the most of your time and learn to be happy single.

 4) Not Eating Or Eating Too Much